Gabriel loves to cook all kinds of foods, from baking to a full roast dinner.

-Bruschetta, an antipasto (starter dish) from Italy, makes a great starter or a fancy nibble—and of course, as usual, for me are easy to make.
-Typically a large sourdough loaf would be used, but a similar bread or baguette works, too.
+Bruschetta, an antipasto (starter dish) from Italy, makes a great starter or a fancy nibble—and of course, as usual, are easy to make.
+Typically, a large sourdough loaf would be used, but a similar bread or baguette works, too.
 You can top your bruschetta with anything you fancy from vegetables, cheeses, or cured meats, or simply with pesto or hummus, or even just a sliced tomato with extra olive oil and fresh herbs.

 This particular bruschetta recipe is packed full of flavour and is a regular pre-Sunday lunch amuse-bouche in my home.
 The earthy flavour from the beetroot is a marriage with the sweet roasted peppers, which in turn love the tangy goat cheese flavour.
 The pesto and Parmesan add the last punch and bring all the flavours together nicely.
 My six-year-old enjoys making them and regularly comes up with new toppings and some wacky combinations that I won't share on this occasion.
 I hope you enjoy!

 Make and Rate